IamBc/ShortUrl/README.md

 | MAX_URL_COUNT | Maximum amount of urls that ShortUrl can have at any given time.
 It's main goal is to prevent flooding and limiting the resource usage.  | 100 |
 | MAX_URL_LENGTH | Maximum length of characters in a single URL (note: some characters consist of several bytes).  | 250 |

+## Configuring the greeting message
+The table short_url will have exactly 1 row.
+You can set the field "settings" with the html that you'd like to be displayed as a greeting on the top of the page.

 ## Interface

 ShortUrl comes with a simple web interface.
 From there you can create short urls.

 ## REST API
 | API Call | HTTP Method | Path              | Request Payload              | Description                                                                                                                                     |